Converting documents to PDF

 There are several "print-to-PDF tools" available.
 These programs all work by installing a virtual printer on your computer.
 To convert a document, you use your software's Print function and select the virtual printer as the destination.
 Instead of printing the document to physical paper, these programs create a PDF from it.
 These programs can create a PDF from any document that can be printed, though hyperlinks and other active content generally won't work in the PDF documents they produce.

-If you're using MacOS, you can save your document as a PDF very easily; all recent versions of MacOS have included a print-to-PDF driver.
+All recent versions of MacOS have included a print-to-PDF driver.
 Simply click the 'PDF' button in the Print dialog box, then select 'Save as PDF' from the menu.

 Office Suites